StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

   }
 ]
 ```

-Multiple metrics can be sent in one message.
-The `timestamp` and `value` of the metric is used to plot the metrics as a time series.
-The `name` and `tags` can be used to define a metric stream in StackState.
+{% endtab %}
+{% endtabs %}

-You can send metrics to StackState using the [StackState CLI `metric send`](/develop/reference/cli_reference.md#sts-metric-send) command or as JSON via HTTP POST.
+Multiple metrics can be sent in one JSON messagen via HTTP POST.
+You can also send metrics to StackState using the [StackState CLI `metric send`](/develop/reference/cli_reference.md#sts-metric-send).
 For example:

 {% tabs %}
 {% tab title="curl" %}